kevin-lyn/STNetTaskQueue/README.md

 # STNetTaskQueue
-Queue for managing network request
+Queue for managing network requests

-If you don't want to put all the network reqeust logics in a "Manager" class, **STNetTaskQueue** may be your choice.
-You can now handle each network reqeust with separated **STNetTask** instead.
+STNetTaskQueue may be your choice if you want to handle each network request stuff in separated STNetTask instead of having all the network requests logics in a "Manager" class.

 **STHTTPNetTaskQueueHandler** is included, which is for HTTP based network reqeust.
 If you are looking for a socket or other protocol based handler, currently you should write your own net task queue handler and conform to **STNetTaskQueueHandler** protocol. **STHTTPNetTaskQeueuHandler** depends on [AFNetworking](https://github.com/AFNetworking/AFNetworking), which is included in example project.